-Dolphin Encounter has a proven track record established over more than 30 years of operating for being a well-respected and environmentally responsible eco-tour operator.
+Dolphin Encounter has more than 30 years EXPERIENCE AS a well respected and environmentally responsible eco-tour operator

-We are confident that we can introduce you to the world of the dusky dolphins and know that you will leave Kaikoura with a renewed sense of awe of the pristine natural environment.
-The grace, beauty and curiosity of these most sociable and acrobatic dolphins will take your breath away!
-Either of the tour options we offer whether it is swimming with the dolphins or watching the dolphins are renowned as world class experiences.
+We are confident that we can introduce you to the world of the dusky dolphins and know that you will leave Kaikōura with a renewed sense of awe for the natural environment.
+The grace, beauty and curiosity of these sociable and acrobatic dolphins will take your breath away!
+Either of the tour options we offer, whether it is swimming with the dolphins or watching the dolphins, are renowned as world class experiences.

-The dusky dolphin (lagenorhynchus obscurus) belongs to a group known as cetaceans and includes all whales, dolphins and porpoises.
-The word cetacean is derived from the Latin, cestus (a large sea animal) and the Greek, ketos (sea monster).
+The dusky dolphin (Lagenorhynchus obscurus) belongs to a group known as cetaceans and includes all whales, dolphins and porpoises.
+The word cetacean is derived from the Latin, cetus (a large sea animal) and the Greek, ketos (sea monster).

 Dusky Dolphins

-The Hector’s dolphin (Cephalorhynchus hectori), is endemic to the coastal waters of New Zealand.
+The Hector’s dolphin is endemic to the coastal waters of New Zealand.

 Common Dolphins